qmk/qmk_firmware/docs/syllabus.md

 # Beginning Topics

-If you read nothing else you should read the documents in this section.
-After reading the [Tutorial](newbs) you should be able to create a basic keymap, compile it, and flash it to your keyboard.
+If you read nothing else, you should read the documents in this section.
+After reading the [Tutorial](newbs), you should be able to create a basic keymap, compile it, and flash it to your keyboard.
 The remaining documents will flesh out your knowledge of these basics.

 * **Learn How To Use QMK Tools**
     * [Tutorial](newbs)